piodul/scylla/docs/dev/isolation.md

 TODO: list the controllers we have, and which shares each one changes, and how.

 See also: [compaction_controller.md]

+### Service levels

+As mentioned in the [Scheduling groups](#scheduling-groups-cpu-scheduler) section, each service level is associated with its own scheduling group.
+The number of shares of those scheduling groups directly correspond to the number of shares of their service level.
+The number of shares is a property of a service level which can be changed by users, and when that happens the service level controller updates the number of shares of the corresponding scheduling group.

 ## Per user performance isolation
 TODO